Loft Flooring & Boarding Installation

 Nowadays maintaining airflow is more important than ever, especially with the variety of household technology responsible for creating a humid, moist environment - consider your cooker, tumble dryer and shower, for example, are causing a lot of vapour in the air.
 This has resulted in the need to leverage the airflow and control the moisture in our homes.

-Worried about losing your NHBC Warranty (National House Building Council) if you decide to alter your boarding and flooring?
-There’s no need to be concerned, The Loftman Company are proud to be installers of a unique patented product designed to raise your flooring to over 350mm of insulation.
-Developed by Loftzone, Storefloor is the UK’s only approved method for boarding up a new build loft on top of thick insulation and can safely raise the floor without squashing or removing it completely.
+Worried about losing your NHBC Warranty (National House Building Council) if you decide to alter your loft boarding?
+There’s no need to be concerned, we are proud to be installers of a unique patented product designed to raise your boarding to over 350mm of insulation.
+Developed by Loftzone, Storefloor is the UK’s only approved method of loft boarding in a new build loft on top of thick insulation and can safely raise the floor without squashing or removing it completely.
 This allows airflow to pass more freely through the flooring, ensuring you don't affect your new build warranty, avoiding your loft becoming damp and building up condensation.
 Fortunately, this type of installation is available for pre/post-1975, not just new builds and is BBA approved!

-Our expert team of installers can use a range of flooring techniques to provide the best solution for each project.
+Our expert team of installers can use a range of loft boarding techniques to provide the best solution for each project.
 These methods include:

-This method is required in new build houses where the insulation is so high above the existing joists and there are no load bearing internal walls, the cross- bracing method simply wont suffice.
-This method is used to elevate the floor above the existing insulation by 175/300mm.
+This method of raised loft boarding is required in new build houses where the insulation is so high above the existing joists and there are no load bearing internal walls, the cross- bracing method simply wont suffice.
+This method is used to elevate the loft boards above the existing insulation by 175/300mm.
 This method ensures the existing thermal insulation level is maintained and your U-Value is not compromised.

-It also provides protection against stress on the ceilings beneath and allows a small gap between the insulation and flooring for air to circulate.
+It also provides protection against stress on the ceilings beneath and allows a small gap between the insulation and the loft boarding for air to circulate.
 A 175mm/300mm Loft Leg fixed on top of a 100mm truss or ceiling joist provides a lightweight, cost effective solution.

 Simple, Strong, Unique Design